haxordx/challenges/README.md

 Haxor is a community effort to help devtools maintainers remove friction from their developer experience (DX).

+## Welcome <a id="welcome"></a>

+Hello and welcome to the Haxor DX Bounty!
+Here you get to try new dev tools, help make them better, and **earn prizes**!
+Every bug we find helps the next developer save time!
+The feedback you provide helps maintainers improve their DX.

 ## Sponsors <a id="sponsors"></a>

 <p float="left">